jlucaso1/lightq/README.md

   - `opts?`: `JobOptions` for the created job (cannot include `jobId` or `delay`).

+## Security Considerations

+- **Job Data Sanitization**: While LightQ safely handles job data using parameterized Lua scripts to prevent injection attacks, be aware that job data is stored and retrieved as-is from Redis.
+If you plan to display job data in logs, UIs, or web interfaces, ensure you properly sanitize the data to prevent Cross-Site Scripting (XSS) vulnerabilities.

+- **Redis Security**: Ensure your Redis instance is properly secured with authentication, network restrictions, and encryption if handling sensitive data.

 ## Contributing

 Contributions are welcome!
 Please feel free to open an issue or submit a pull